snhackspace/snhack.github.com/README.md

 Use the `Propose New File` button to commit the post (to your own fork) and add it to a pull request.

-Ensure the base branch is set to this repo's `source` branch, review the changes being sent (especially the `Files Changed` tab), then hit `Send pull request`.
+Ensure the base branch is set to this repo's `source` branch.
+Review the changes being sent (especially in the `Files Changed` tab), then hit `Send pull request`.

 [post metadata]: http://octopress.org/docs/blogging
 [markdown]: http://daringfireball.net/projects/markdown/basics